mfasyas/cabo-card-functional/README.md

 * Branch `user-interface` for testing the game using HTML.
 This branch mainly used for integrating the game to the frontend.

 * Branch `non-drs` is the first generation code.
 The game is implemented in imperative first, then using refactored to the current code in `main`.

-For the functional programming paradigm that is used here is mainly about switching imperative code (traces back to some commits) into a more declarative code that is easily maintained and much more.